cdsittampalam/documentation/docs/FAQ.md

 14. Tap **Confirm**.

 When the password change is confirmed, you receive an email in your inbox with the subject of **Qredo password successfully changed**.
-You are also informed of the update on your phone and the Qredo web app.
+You are also informed of the update on your phone and the Qredo Wallet app.

 :::info
 Tapping **Approvals** lets you track previous forgotten password changes.